 I put my degrees to work teaching high school English and Theatre classes while directing plays and coaching speech team.
 Just as I was about to earn tenure I go ahead and have a baby (well, I didn’t do that all by myself).
 Thus launching the hardest and most rewarding job of my life.
 And though one could label me as a SAHM (Stay At Home Mom) since I stopped teaching high school… I wouldn’t say I was home much.
 I found jobs I could do either with my daughter present, or when my husband was home.
 I often juggled 3 or 4 part-time jobs, including: tutoring, teaching acting classes, directing plays, and even becoming a gymnastics instructor (for little kids; my best move is a round off, nothing fancy here!)
 After baby #2, Lil’ G, came along I started to scale things back, in a manner of speaking, and launched my own children’s theatre company.

 Now, with both red heads old enough to use the microwave (they only lit it on fire once), I am focusing on my writing.
+My debut series of fun, flirty, and a wee bit dirty contemporary romances will be published with St. Martin’s Press, releasing the summer of 2019.

 I also produce audiobooks under a pseudonym.